kwynncom/simple-time-server/README.md

 output nanosecond time quickly and simply

 The following test uses other-than the 'r' / raw option.
 Any input other than r printf()s the time as a string.
-The r option outputs it as a raw long integer--a little endian 8 byte integer on the current kwynn.com and other x86_64 machines.
+The r option outputs it as a raw long integer--a little endian 8 byte unsigned integer on the current kwynn.com and other x86_64 machines.

 With the server running: